 What the Cup is that?!

 There are numerous hands-on techniques or manual therapies that different providers can include in your treatment and recovery: one that has become increasingly popular in recent years is cupping.
 Cupping can be performed by professionals including physical therapists, chiropractors, massage therapists, medical doctors, etcetera.
-Here at Studio Me Fitness we highly recommend working with someone who has training on properly performing cupping, as cupping sets can easily be bought online by literally anyone… with no knowledge or expertise as to why or how to utilize this tool.
+Here at Studio ME Fitness we highly recommend working with someone who has training on properly performing cupping, as cupping sets can easily be bought online by literally anyone… with no knowledge or expertise as to why or how to utilize this tool.

 So what is cupping?
 Cupping involves suction of the cup(s) against skin, which creates negative pressure allowing for myofascial decompression.
 What does myofascial decompression even mean?
 Myo= muscle, fascia= connective tissue surrounding bones/muscles/organs/etc., decompression (in medical terms) = removal or repositioning of any structure comprising another structure.
 In summation, this technique is utilized to decrease muscle tension while increasing the metabolic response and lymphatic mobility in our tissues.